 • Blood tests

-Blood tests are taken to monitor Creatine Kinase, kidney function and uric acid.
+Blood is taken to monitor various elements including Creatine Kinase (CK), kidney function and uric acid.

 • Weight and height

 These figures are used to calculate your Body Mass Index.
 Control of weight is important as excess weight exacerbates the symptoms.